tc39/how-we-work/explainer.md

 **A**: We could encourage people to continue doing this in user-space.
 However, that would significantly increase load time of web pages.
 Additionally, web browsers already have a built-in frobnicator which is higher quality.

-**Q**: How would this standard library proposal look in the context of built-in modules?

-**A**: Rather than including the `frobnicate` function as a property of the global object, it could be a built-in module `std::frobnicate`; either would work equally well, and it wouldn't result in much changes in functionality.

 **Q**: Is it really necessary to create such a high-level built-in construct, rather than using lower-level primitives?

 **A**: Instead of providing a direct `frobnicate` method, we could expose more basic primitives to compose an md5 hash with rot13.
 However, rot13 was demonstrated to be insecure in 2012 (citation), so exposing it as a primitive could serve as a footgun.